babyfish-ct/kimmer/doc/kimmer-sql/null-safety.md

 Left join always return nonnull table regardless of whether the association itself is nullable or not.

-## 3. NonNull column of nullable table
+## 3. Nonnull column of nullable table

 *BookStore::name* is a non null property.